Spider-Man and Zoids: Publication history

-Plot: Zoids storyline
+Plot

 Back-story

 The Zoids were created by a blue-skinned humanoid race named the Zoidaryans, native to the planet Zoidstar.
 They used these mechanical behemoths to conquer and enslave other worlds in a Zoidaryan empire that stretched into the Earth sector of space.
 However, the Zoidaryans were a warlike species, and delighted in battle.
 With no other enemy left to fight, they used their battle machines to fight each other in epic duels to the death.
 This was considered their golden age, the era of "Heroic Combat", but it began to lead to the extinction of their race.
 So it was decreed that androids should pilot the Zoids to battle each other, and the Zoidarians would sate their battle-hunger vicariously.

 On the outer rim of the Zoidaryan Empire, battle fleets still periodically patrolled their subdued populations.
 One such battlefleet miscalculated its return to the home system due to a meteor shower, and crashed onto the Blue Moon of Zoidstar.
 There was a single Zoidaryan survivor, pulled from the wreckage by android technicians, and given a protective exoskeleton to restore his crippled body.

 The frigid temperatures of the icy moon incapacitated the marooned Zoids of the battlefleet, and so their androids set about converting them to more resilient forms.
 It was the conversion of heating up the Zoids for survival that turned them from their original blue to red: the Red Zoid mutants were born.
 Eventually, the surviving Zoidaryan is able to return to Zoidstar, to find his people had been wiped out by the meteor shower, and that the Zoidaryan automated factories are producing legions of Zoids that continue to battle on, even though their creators have disappeared.

 Realizing that he is the last of his kind, the Zoidaryan adopts the moniker "Namer", and gives each of the warring machines an apt title to describe its capabilities; for example: "Small and fleet of foot, yet cunning and deadly in battle; thus I name you Spiderzoid."
 With his naming, the Namer issues a stark prophecy, that when the remodeled Zoids from the Blue Moon return, there will be an ultimate battle.